Article

 The Pre-Show Experience: The Hall of Arms & The Queen’s Bar

 Upon entering the stone castle, you’ll step into the Hall of Arms and be crowned with the colors of your assigned kingdom.
 This is where you learn which of the six knights you’ll be rooting for during the show.
-For an extra show of support, you can head to the Souvenir Gift Shop for even more gear in your knight’s color.
+For an extra show of support, you can head to the gift shop for even more gear in your knight’s color.
 Flags, swords, shields, and shirts are just the beginning.

 Go deeper into the Middle Ages with visits to the artifact room.
-Check out all sorts of medieval relics, including complex weaving looms, historic blacksmith tools, and more.
+Check out all sorts of medieval relics, including complex weaving looms and historic blacksmith tools.
 For a few extra coins, you can even be knighted!
-During this special ceremony, the esteemed Queen will formally deem you a knight in her kingdom – and make it official with a certificate and a photoshoot.
+During this special ceremony, the esteemed queen will formally deem you a knight in her kingdom — and make it official with a certificate and a photo shoot.

-Before the show starts, make your way to the Queen’s full-service bar for a drink or two.
+Before the show starts, make your way to the queen’s full-service bar for a drink or two.
 Since beer was the most popular drink in the Middle Ages, it makes up a large portion of the drink menu at Medieval Times.
-Order your favorite pilsner or draft beer to enjoy throughout your dinner show experience.
+Order your favorite pilsner or draft beer to enjoy throughout the dinner show.

 While beers were the most popular drink in the 11th century, the spiked, slushie-esque cocktails claim that title at the Queen’s Bar today.
 With medieval-inspired names like Royal Knight, Dragon Slayer, and Executioner, the names stay rooted in the Middle Ages, even if the contents of the drinks don’t.
 No matter what type of drink you order, you’ll get to take home a souvenir glass, goblet, or stein with the Medieval Times logo.